goalie-jay/cathode/README.md

 ### Prerequisites

-*   Basically just download the runtime
+*   Basically just download and compile the runtime

 ### Installing the Language Runtime